Skip to content

 What Taxes Does the Internal Revenue Service (IRS) Manage?

 Most of the work the IRS does is in relation to the individual income tax and corporate income tax.
-The IRS collects taxes from all individuals and companies in the U.S. and issues tax returns if and when individuals overpay their income tax bill, usually as a result of an employer withholding too much money from a paycheck.
+The IRS collects taxes from all individuals and companies in the U.S. and issues tax refunds if and when individuals overpay their income tax bill, usually as a result of an employer withholding too much money from a paycheck.

 The federal income tax was repealed, revived, and repealed again prior to ratification of the 16th Amendment, which gave Congress “the power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States….”
 Through it all, the IRS remains to this day.